 Where there is no valid reason for non-submission or completion of an assessment task, a Non-Attempt and a zero result will be recorded and a Non-Completion, 'N' Warning letter, will be generated.
 The task must still be submitted for the 'N' Warning letter to be redeemed.

-3. Avoid Malpractice
+3. Honesty in Assessment - Malpractice